 In the Residencia: preparing your OBs

-Eight Linux PCs have been set up for visiting astronomers in the Residencia to prepare their OBs using the P2PP tool.
-There is one visas account per PC and the boxes are spread throughout four offices:
+In case the visiting astronomer cannot prepare their observations on their private laptops, five Linux PCs have been set up in the Residencia.
+There is one visas account per PC and the boxes are spreadthroughout two offices:

-You can login on the machine for which you have been assigned an account upon your arrival.
+You can login on the machine for which you have been assigned an account.
 This machine gives access to the external network via a web browser, ssh, telnet, ftp and ncftp.
 From your PC you have access to the printer laser2, which is located in the room next to the library (same floor as the offices).

-The visitor PCs have been installed with P2PP3, Fims, etc. and a collection of scientific data reduction packages, called SciSoft.
+The visitor PCs have been installed with FIMS, FPOSS, and a collection of scientific data reduction packages, called SciSoft.
 In addition a few useful non-scientific applications are available such as xv, latex, gv, openoffice and acroread.
 Please check Paranal's Data Reduction Software page for details.

-Support relating to laptop connection can be requested from DCS (phone nr.
+Support relating to laptop connection can be requested from IT Service (phone nr.
 5959).

 If you plan to use MS-Windows, you must have your laptop scanned and certified before connecting it to the ESO network.
-Please contact DCS (phone nr.
+Please contact IT Support (phone nr.
 5959) to organize this.

 Whether you use Windows, MacOS-X or Linux, you need to make sure that the network configuration has been set to DHCP.
-The laptop will then be assigned an IP nr automatically.
+The laptop will then be assigned an IP number automatically.

 You can copy your data to your personal laptop.
 Connect the laptop to the wireless network ESO_VA in the control room (password provided by the night astronomer).
 Then push the data from the offline machine to your laptop, using e.g. scp or rsync.